jeremytammik/FireRatingCloud/README.md

 - Clone to your local system.
 - Load the solution file in Visual Studio.
 - Compile the add-in, producing the .NET assembly DLL FireRatingCloud.dll.
-- Install in the standard Revit add-in location, for example by copying the add-in manifest file and the .NET DLL assembly to `C:\Users\tammikj\AppData\Roaming\Autodesk\Revit\Addins\2016`.
+- Install by copying the add-in manifest file and the .NET DLL assembly to on of the standard Revit add-in locations, for example  `C:\Users\tammikj\AppData\Roaming\Autodesk\Revit\Addins\2017`.

 If you do not know what this means, please refer to the GitHub and [Revit programming getting started](http://thebuildingcoder.typepad.com/blog/about-the-author.html#2) guides.

-As explaine above, FireRatingCloud interacts with the [fireratingdb](https://github.com/jeremytammik/firerating) node.js web server and MongoDB database.
+As explained above, FireRatingCloud interacts with the [fireratingdb](https://github.com/jeremytammik/firerating) node.js web server and MongoDB database.

 You can run both the web server and the database either locally, on your own system, or on the web, for instance